 The mission of the J. Blaine Blayton Elementary School Counseling Program is to work in collaboration with staff, families, and the community to provide a comprehensive, developmentally appropriate, and proactive program with services that address equity and access by meeting the academic, career, personal, and social needs of all our students in order that they may achieve their fullest potential and become responsible, productive citizens.

-If you have any questions about the school counseling program or have any concerns about your child, please feel free to contact Blayton’s professional school counselor, Lynette Carpenter, at 565-9300 ext.
+If you have any questions about the school counseling program or have any concerns about your child, please feel free to contact Blayton’s professional school counselor, Erin Harris, at 565-9300 ext.
 41233.

 Our work with children is guided by the Virginia Department of Education Standards for School Counselors.